-TA training: Before or during their first semester as TA, students must attend the HIS 701, "Teaching History".
+TA training: Before or during their first semester as TA, students must attend the HIS 701, (Proseminar on History Teaching).
 This non-credit proseminar meets for a weekly two-hour session during the first six weeks of the Fall semester.
 The proseminar is run by the department's Professional Development Officer, an advanced PhD student.